Webinar: The health and social dimension of adult skills in Canada

-This webinar will outline key finding and implications from the report on relationships among adult skills, health and social well-being.
+This webinar will outline key findings and implications from the report on relationships among adult skills, health and social well-being.
 This evidence can importantly inform research, policy and interventions across sectors to improve health and well-being through action on social determinants of health.

 - Teri Emrich

 Teri is a Registered Dietitian with experience working in population health at both the federal and provincial level.
 She has professional experiences in monitoring and evaluating public health programs and frameworks, public health practice capacity building, and public health policy research.
 Teri also develops and teaches undergraduate nutrition courses.
 Teri earned her BSc in Human Nutrition at StFX, and her MPH in Community Nutrition and PhD in Nutritional Sciences from the University of Toronto.
 She has completed CIHR fellowships in Public Health Policy and Population Intervention for Chronic Disease Prevention.email@example.com